UncommonDLL/CSV-Validator/README.md

 ---

 ## Description
 CSVValidator is a robust tool designed to validate the structure and content of CSV files.
 It checks for correct formatting, necessary headers, and validates that the data conforms to specified requirements.
-This tool is essential for data analysts, developers, and anyone who frequently works with CSV files to ensure data integrity before processing or analysis.
+This tool is essential for data analysts, developers, and anyone who frequently works with CSV files to ensure data integrity (email validity) before processing or analysis.

 ---